 “It’ll be okay honey.
 I know what I’m doing.”

 “You’d better.”
 She replied in a serious tone, a smile on her face as Jan walked to join Fender and the two men left the party in full swing behind them and began a lap of Monument Plaza.
 They strolled in silence for a couple of minutes until they were well clear of the congregation and began to speak.

 “Joel St. John.
 So that’s the name you’re using these days is it, Lomona?”

 Jan looked down at Fender and shoved his hands in his pockets, a smile drifting across his face.

 “Didn’t think that would fool you for long.”
-He looked above, a thousand fireflies of starship engines buzzing through the night.
+He looked above, a thousand starship fireflies buzzing through the night.
 “Keeps a man like me out of trouble.”

 “I dare say it does.”
 Fender gazed into the distance at the furious light shows of the entertainment district that glittered like a jewel before them, and viewed the lazy drift of Imperial vessels as they patrolled overhead.
 “You know I could have you eliminated right now.
 You, the Twi’lek girl and Tellex.”

 Jan nodded in agreement as they continued their wide arc around the plaza.